krishnaNallasingu/Video-Annotation-Tool/README.md

 - **Responsiveness:** Designed for desktop and tablet use.
 - **Undo/Redo:** Managed in Redux state for a smooth user experience.
 - **API Security:** No authentication or rate limiting; for demo/assessment use only.
+- **Annotation Movement:** Drag-to-move is implemented for all annotation types with accurate hit-testing.
+- **UI/UX:** Timeline and annotation markers are animated for a professional look.

 ---